Offering Evidence within Medical Records

 Pursuant to the exceptions, case law supports medical records are not excluded by the hearsay rule as they reflect statements made for the purposes of medical treatment and/or the other provisions set forth in this hearsay exception.
 Further, hospital records are admissible under the business records for the purpose of demonstrating such evidence: hospitalization, treatment and symptoms.
 Sprague v Walter, 656 A.2d 890, 911-912 (Pa.
 Super.
 1995).

-In Sprague, treatment records of the Plaintiff were admitted over the objection of hearsay by the Defendant.
+, treatment records of the Plaintiff were admitted over the objection of hearsay by the Defendant.
 On appeal the Superior court confirmed it was not an error to admit the treatment records under the business records exception to hearsay, because although opinions and diagnosis are generally excluded from the hearsay exception of a business record exception, under the business exception the records are still admissible to show the hospitalization, treatment and symptoms found.
-Id. at 911-912.
+Id

 Under the fictional fact scenario, the medical records would have been admitted for the reasons identified herein.